cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 The `repeats` argument to `run()` can replicate a graph for throughput tests.
 It cannot be combined with `FileHandle` dependencies.

-## Supported argument structures

-Task output and file handles can appear inside lists, tuples, dictionaries, sets, frozen sets, deques, named tuples, and dataclass instances.
-Shared references and cycles in mutable containers are preserved.
-Dependency handles cannot be dictionary keys, and handles hidden inside arbitrary custom objects are rejected; use a dataclass for structured arguments.

-Task functions and arguments must be serializable by `cloudpickle`.
-A task must create every file declared with `task.file()` before it exits successfully.

 ## Run the project regression tests

 From the repository root: